marijnh/Eloquent-JavaScript/08_error.md

 which should verify that it is actually the expected kind of exception and then do something with it.
-To help address the unpredictable control flow caused by exceptions, `finally` blocks can be used to ensure a piece of code _always_ runs when a block finishes.
+To help address the unpredictable control flow caused by exceptions, `finally` blocks can be used to ensure that a piece of code _always_ runs when a block finishes.

 ## Exercises